 I'm afraid you had to be at the meeting to hear all the inside stories, but for tasters:

-Later in 2006, Josh returned down under and is now living in New Zealand.
+In 2006, Josh returned down under and is now living in New Zealand, still sending out his daily newsletter.

 - Adie Shaw’s first rule for strikers, "don’t lose possession on the half way line", and if you do, your defenders are still on the edge of the penalty area and straight back under pressure, attackers must hold up the ball and allow the defence to move out so relieving the pressure, a la Lee Nogan.